-Amidst it all, the duo decamped to Paris couture week to present their Spring 2018 collection before making their triumphant and very welcome return to NYFW this September.
+Amid it all, Kate and Laura decamped to Paris couture week to present their Spring 2018 collection before making a triumphant and very welcome return to NYFW this September.
 In the days leading up to Rodarte’s highly anticipated show in the New York City Marble Cemetery, we caught up with Kate and Laura to talk about everything from NYFW rituals to their undying love of old Hollywood films to the spirit and energy of New York, the city where they got their start.

-How do you stay grounded during NYFW; any daily rituals or creature comforts in particular that helps you stay sane?
+How do you stay grounded during NYFW; any daily rituals or creature comforts, in particular, that help you stay sane?

 Our best friend, Autumn de Wilde, always plans a birthday dinner for us as we have fashion week birthdays.
 All our friends who work on the show come—stylists Shirley Kurata and Ashley Furnival, our music consultant, Zach Cowie, and our friends from LA.
 This is something to look forward to each season as our friends that gather in NYC for our show have a second event to look forward to!